 The research project won the Alan Little Award.

-The film has been long-listed for the AESTHETICA ART PRIZE: FUTURE NOW 2021
+The film was long-listed for the AESTHETICA ART PRIZE: FUTURE NOW 2021

-The film has been selected for the HIDDEN IN PLAIN SITE group exhibition at the Stephen Lawrence Gallery 5th March - 2nd April 2022
+The film was selected for the HIDDEN IN PLAIN SITE group exhibition at the Stephen Lawrence Gallery 5th March - 2nd April 2022

 THIS FILM PROJECT IS DEDICATED TO THE 72 PEOPLE WHO LOST THEIR LIVES AND TO ALL THE PEOPLE AFFECTED BY THE FIRE THAT HAPPENED IN JUNE 2017.